50 Wonderful Things From 2019

 7. J. Smith-Cameron in Succession.
 There is so much to admire about HBO's rich-jerks drama, but one of the real stars of Season 2 was J. Smith-Cameron as Gerri, one of the Roy family's faithful lieutenants.
 Once mostly a figure in meetings hovering over paperwork, Gerri ended Season 2 with a sharper sense of humor, a more distinct role in the family, a star turn at the Roy Family [Figurative] Murder Breakfast and a sexual relationship-ish that's both offbeat and sweet.

 8. The big resolution in Unbelievable.
 It wouldn't be fair to say much about the photo that loads late in Netflix's fact-based series about an unsolved rape case, but making a plot turn feel so simultaneously satisfying and wrenching is very difficult.
-And while the series largely belongs to performances from Kaitlyn Dever, Merritt Wever and Toni Collette, you'd be hard-pressed to find a better wordless 30 seconds in all of 2020 than the ones Eric Lange, playing a detective, delivers early in the last episode when this scene hits.
+And while the series largely belongs to performances from Kaitlyn Dever, Merritt Wever and Toni Collette, you would be hard-pressed to find a better wordless 30 seconds in all of 2020 than the ones Eric Lange, playing a detective, delivers early in the last episode when this scene hits.

-9. The manipulation of time in Watchmen episode 6.
-The first — and maybe the only — season of HBO's Watchmen was excellent throughout, but it reached a new high in the sixth episode, as interwoven past and present stories created connections that were surprising, but seemed somehow inevitable.
+9. The manipulation of time in Watchmen Episode 6.
+The first — and maybe the only — season of HBO's Watchmen was excellent throughout, but it reached a new high in the sixth episode, as interwoven past and present stories created connections that were surprising but seemed somehow inevitable.

 10. Billy Crudup in The Morning Show.
 I'm among those who believe that Apple TV+'s first big series, about the aftermath of a sexual harassment scandal on a network morning show, got a rougher reception than it deserved — partly because it takes a couple of episodes to find its feet and focus.
 But even many of those who remained unimpressed by it found kind words for the snake-like, inscrutable, toothy and toothsome performance by Billy Crudup as a network executive who could do good only when it meant doing well.

 11. The turn in Parasite.
-I was very lucky to see Bong Joon-ho's fabulous, complex film at the Toronto International Film Festival without knowing almost anything about it.
+I was very lucky to see Bong Joon-ho's fabulous, complex film at the Toronto International Film Festival knowing almost nothing about it.
 I didn't even really know what kind of movie it was, and that was as it should be.

 12. Jeremy Bearimy, baby.
 At the end of the third season of NBC's The Good Place, the conscientious, anxious, deeply moral Chidi (William Jackson Harper) and his partner-in-crime Eleanor (Kristen Bell) are forced to part company.
 After being reminded that theirs is a story that spans many lifetimes, Chidi uses what was once a silly, jokey phrase about the structure of time to make a profoundly romantic declaration, telling Eleanor that they will "chill out in the dot of the i forever."
 That this means nothing if you haven't watched the show, and everything if you have, is what makes it so distinct and moving.

-14. Every time Christian Siriano said "You're killing me" on Project Runway.
+14. Every time Christian Siriano said, "You're killing me" on Project Runway.
 A great example of how to reset a competitive reality show, Siriano was the perfect new mentor, and the way he freely expressed his frustration with the designers was one of his secret weapons.
 (See also: "You're putting a zipper right on the boob?")

 15. Oklahoma!
 It's not that Oklahoma! hasn't always been a dark musical — it has.
 But the Broadway revival I got to see this spring brought out new layers of darkness, new kinds of bleakness.
 The finale — which I will not describe — is one of the most startling, provocative stage moments I've ever seen, particularly working from such a well-known text.
 (Bonus: Soraya McDonald's excellent piece at The Undefeated about the production.)

 16. What The Constitution Means to Me.
 Heidi Schreck shook up the one-woman show with her combination of speech, debate, dramatic monologue and call to arms.
-The piece is so smart and thoughtful that it's easy to forget, when describing it, that it's also funny and entertaining — enlivened by a late development that had the audience I was part of enthralled.
+The piece is so smart and thoughtful that it's easy to forget, when describing it, that it's also funny and entertaining — enlivened by a late development that had the audience that I was part of enthralled.

 17. The horse fight in John Wick: Chapter 3 — Parabellum.
 The biggest problem with any John Wick movie, I now believe, is that it can't be all Keanu Reeves fighting bad guys using horses and library books.

 18. The way Crazy Ex-Girlfriend landed the plane.
 It's so hard to end a show as ambitious as Crazy Ex-Girlfriend — particularly when it set itself up as, in part, a romantic-comedy spoof and then demonstrated that a romantic-comedy ending would be an utter betrayal of its first principles.
-The final episode showed respect to Rebecca's desire to be loved; her growth as a person; the musical talent that's been under our noses the entire time; and the fact that no matter how much she works to improve herself, White Josh will never, ever like her.
+The final episode showed respect to Rebecca's desire to be loved; her growth as a person; the musical talent that has been under our noses the entire time; and the fact that no matter how much she works to improve herself, White Josh will never, ever like her.
 Extra points for the way that, as the show wound down, co-creator and star Rachel Bloom sold it like double the rent was due at all times.

 19. The unreal, unsettling doppelgangers in Us.
-Doppelgangers are such a staple of horror that to make them really, genuinely scary, you have to develop their look and style in a very particular way — as Jordan Peele did in Us.
+Doppelgangers are such a staple of horror that to make them really, genuinely scary you have to develop their look and style in a very particular way — as Jordan Peele did in Us.
 Led by Lupita Nyong'o as Red, the family of copies that shows up in their red jumpsuits, with their scissors and obviously ill intentions, use their stillness as a weapon, settling for "creepy" until it's time to be worse than that.

 20. The "Anna Ishii-Peters" episode of PEN15.
-I'm not sure why stories in which teenagers bond with each other's families are so consistently moving, but "Anna Ishii-Peters" follows in the tradition of My So-Called Life and its "Other People's Mothers" episode to great effect.
+I'm not sure why stories in which teenagers bond with one another's families are so consistently moving, but "Anna Ishii-Peters" follows in the tradition of My So-Called Life and its "Other People's Mothers" episode to great effect.
 PEN15 is a lovely, thoughtful, big-hearted look at adolescence — in addition to being a raunchy, candid document of the kind of body horror that only happens in middle school.

 21. The third season of the podcast Slow Burn.
-New host Joel Anderson takes listeners through two of the most famous (officially) unsolved murders of the 20th century: those of rappers Tupac Shakur and Biggie Smalls.
-Finding the line between overexplaining and underexplaining, the series (in the manner of all good true crime) moves beyond its specific subjects to talk about how rap was developing in the 1990s, and how it was changed by the deaths of these two very young men.
+New host Joel Anderson takes listeners through two of the most famous (officially) unsolved murders of the 20th century: those of rappers Tupac Shakur and The Notorious B.I.G.
+Finding the line between overexplaining and underexplaining, the series (in the manner of all good true crime) moves beyond its specific subjects to talk about how rap was developing in the 1990s and how it was changed by the deaths of these two very young men.

 22. Bon Appétit videos!
-Few instructional YouTube channels are as beloved and useful as the one from Bon Appétit, which has almost five million subscribers.
-It contains plenty of straight-up how-to pieces, but continues to innovate with series like Reverse Engineering, a monthly show in which deputy food editor Chris Morocco tries to recreate dishes he's allowed to taste and touch but not see.
+Few instructional YouTube channels are as beloved and useful as the one from Bon Appétit, which has almost 5 million subscribers.
+It contains plenty of straight-up how-to pieces but continues to innovate with series like Reverse Engineering, a monthly show in which deputy food editor Chris Morocco tries to re-create dishes he's allowed to taste and touch but not see.
 The whole channel is a pleasure from start to finish, and its passionate following is well-earned.

 23. The synchronized swimming in The Marvelous Mrs. Maisel.
 The adventures of Midge Maisel have sometimes satisfied and sometimes not.
 But a stretch of the third season set in Miami was full of delights, including an opening sequence in the sixth episode that incorporated underwater filming, synchronized swimming and the hangover from a night out with Lenny Bruce.
 Great stuff.